Photogalvanic effect in few layer graphene

-The shift current, as the second-order nonlinear response, is observed exclusively in ABA-TG, yielding a self-driving current density of 34.6 A/m.
-In contrast, the third-order jerk current manifests universally across all bilayer and trilayer graphene systems.
-Its generation presents two distinctive characteristics.
-First, the direction of the jerk current decouples from the applied electric field orientation.
-For example, an $x$-directed electric fields can generate jerk currents in both longitudinal ($x$) and transverse ($y$) directions, with the latter phenomenon resembling the anomalous Hall effect reported in topological materials.
-Second, the jerk current's directional behavior exhibits non-uniformity in few-layer graphene systems, even under identical excitation conditions.
-Its magnitude and orientation are governed by three interrelated factors, namely the material's lattice symmetry, the applied electric field vector, and the intensity and polarization state of the incident electromagnetic wave.
+To evaluate the photocurrent magnitudes, we consider linearly polarized light with $\theta=0$, $\pi/4$, $\pi/2$ and $\varphi=0$, as well as circularly polarized light with $\theta=\pi/4$ and $\varphi=\pi/2$.
+Setting $E_{\mathrm{dc}}=10^5$ V/m and $E_\omega=10^7$ V/m, the resulting shift and jerk current values are summarized in Table\,\ref{Tab2}.
+The shift current is observed exclusively in ABA-TG and only under linearly polarized illumination, yielding a self-driving current density of 18.8 A/m along $y$-direction for $x$- and $y$-polarization, while along $x$-direction for $45^\circ$-polarization.
+In contrast, the jerk current manifests universally across all bilayer and trilayer graphene systems.
+It shows three distinctive characteristics: First, under linear polarization, both $x$- and $y$-polarized light generate a photocurrent only along the $x$-direction, but with different magnitudes.
+This difference arises because for $x$-polarization ($\theta = 0$), only $\sigma^{(3);xyyx}$ contributes to the current, whereas for $y$-polarization ($\theta = \pi/2$), both $\sigma^{(3);xyyx}$ and $\sigma^{(3);xxyy}$ are active.
+Second, for linear polarizations other than $x$- and $y$-directions, the jerk current direction is no longer locked to the applied dc field orientation.
+With the dc field applied along $x$, such polarizations induce both longitudinal ($J^{(3);x}_{\text{dc}}$) and transverse ($J^{(3);y}_{\text{dc}}$) components, with the latter component resembling the anomalous Hall effect reported in topological materials.
+The transverse component reaches its maximum at $\theta = \pi/4$.
+Third, the jerk current exhibits strong dependence on the material's lattice symmetry, the static electric field, and the intensity and polarization state of the incident electromagnetic wave.
 This material-dependent anisotropy suggests potential applications in polarization-sensitive optoelectronic devices where current direction could be engineered through strategic combination of field orientations and material selection.